commerceblock/blip-XXXX/blip-XXXX.md

 ## Abstract

-Document decribes how a Poon-Dryja lightning channel can be constructed without reliance upon on-chain transactions, using the statechain approach as implemented in MercuryWallet.
-This approach will not require any changes lightning network and would need only simple enhancements to MercuryWallet statechain API.
+This document decribes how a Poon-Dryja lightning channel can be constructed without reliance upon on-chain transactions, using the statechain approach as implemented in MercuryWallet.
+This approach will not require any changes to the lightning network protocol and would need only simple enhancements to the MercuryWallet statechain API.

 ## Motivation

-The MercuryWallet statechain system fascilitates the transfer of ownership of Bitcoin (or Elements based) unspent transaction outputs (UTXOs) between parties without performing on-chain transactions.
+The MercuryWallet statechain system facilitates the transfer of ownership of Bitcoin (or Elements based) unspent transaction outputs (UTXOs) between parties without performing on-chain transactions.
+This is acheieved by sharing the single key of the UTXO between the owner and a statechain entity (SE), and providing a time-locked backup transaction that returns the UTXO to the full custody of the owner.

 Bringing together these two protocols/approaches you get two benefits.
 1. Capability to “enrol” a once fixed-size state coin UTXO.